Most of our aMiSTACX EC2 Linux stacks start off with root volumes between 8 – 18GB, this is to save you money.

 Step 4.
 Select the size you want to increase to.
-Remember only increase to what you really need, or a calculated future point.
-As this can get very expensive!
+Remember only increase to what you really need, or a calculated future point as this action may increase your costs.

 Step 6.
 You can quickly verify your new pumped up volume, by SSH to CLI and running:

 You’ll get an output like this.
-You just need to identify the root volume, which will look something like: /dev/xvda1
+You just need to identify the root volume.
+[You can use the df command too.]

 Check our video for an overview of the entire process.